aosabook/500lines/dagoba/chapter.md

 SELECT e.* FROM entities as e, relationships as r WHERE r.out = "Thor" AND r.type = "parent" AND r.in = e.id
 ```

 But how do we extend that to grandparents?
 We need to do a subquery, or use some other type of vendor-specific extension to SQL.
 And by the time we get to second cousins once removed we're going to have ALOTTA SQL.
-[I don't like ALOTTA.]

 What would we like to write?
 Something both concise and flexible; something that models our query in a natural way and extends to other queries like it. ```second_cousins_once_removed('Thor')``` is concise, but it doesn't give us any flexibility.
 The SQL above is flexible, but lacks concision.